William Nelstrop

 William Nelstrop (28 November 1801 - 10 September 1877) was a British miller and political figure.
-Hailing from Ackworth, West Yorkshire, he began milling at the Nelstrop family farm before establishing the steam-powered Albion Mills on Lancashire Hill in the suburbs of Stockport in 1820.
+Hailing from Ackworth, West Yorkshire, he began milling at the Nelstrop family farm before establishing the steam-powered Albion Mills on Lancashire Hill in the Heaton Norris suburb of Stockport in 1820.
 Nelstrops became a thriving producer of flour in the 19th century and is still a successful firm today.

 As a wealthy entrepreneur, Nelstrop became a major figure in Stockport, and became mayor of the town.
 He rejected a knighthood from Queen Victoria for helping suppress the Anti-Corn Law Riots in the 1840s, expressing sympathy with the poor.
 He passed the family firm on, and it is in its fifth generation.